 Generally, we recommend two weeks off school, college or work.
 To help with healing we recommend showers rather than baths for the first few weeks after the operation.
 Most people can use tampons with their second period after the procedure.

 A follow up appointment will be arranged for around six to eight weeks after the operation.
-We will check on how you are feeling after the surgery and advice about vaginal sex.
+We will check on how you are recovering and advise you about vaginal sex.

 All operations and anaesthetics carry small risks that your doctor will discuss with you when you sign the consent form.

-Risks of this procedure include injury to the neighbouring body parts, such as the urethra (tube that urine leaves the bladder through), bladder and bowel.
+Risks of this procedure include injury to the neighbouring body parts, such as the urethra (the tube that carries urine out from the bladder), bladder and bowel.
 These are serious but uncommon risks with this operation.

 If this happened and was recognised, then it would be repaired during the operation.
 It is possible that damage to the urethra, bladder, or bowel may cause long-term incontinence (leakage of urine or stools).
 We may need to perform key-hole surgery with a camera inserted into the bladder (cystoscopy), tummy(laparoscopy) or an open operation (laparotomy) to check or repair an injury.